krizkontrolz/Home-Assistant-nextion_handler/README.md

 ## HaCmd Instruction Set
 (```Nx``` = Nextion variable name (_excluding_ '.val'/'.txt'); ```E``` = $alias/HA entity_id; as a **shorthand**, ```$``` alone can be used fore ```E``` in set_ commands to indicate the alias should be the same as the associated ```Nx```; and in Action commands, the entity class can be ommited where it is implicit, e.g. you can drop ```script.``` from ```E``` when calling the ```scpt E``` command).
 ### SET COMMAND LIST
-SET commands are entered in the Nextion Editor in string HA_SET1 ..
-HA_SET5 on each page.
+SET commands are entered in the Nextion Editor in strings ```HA_SET1``` .. ```HA_SET5``` on each page.
 They configure how you want to pull data from Home Assistant each time that Nextion page is updated by configuring how HA data is assigned to Nextion global variables.

 *  ```sett Nx len E```  (assign ```len``` chars of state of ```E```, as string/text, to ```Nx```).
 *  ```setn Nx scale E``` (assign ```Nx``` the integer value of ```scale``` * state of ```E```).